Quick Answer

 How Much Does It Cost to Live in Colombia in 2026?

-Three factors make Colombia uniquely affordable: rock-bottom housing costs compared to North America, minimal healthcare expenses through private insurance, and dirt-cheap transportation via metro cards ($80/year unlimited).
-A single person earning $2,000/month USD can live comfortably in Medellín and save $500–800 monthly; couples often bank $1,000+ per month.
+Three factors make Colombia uniquely affordable: rock-bottom housing vs North America, minimal healthcare costs through private insurance, and cheap transportation via metro ($80/year unlimited).
+A single person earning $2,000/month can save $500–800; couples bank $1,000+/month.

 KEY INSIGHT